Learn 3 great ways to use the benefits and beauty of glass in your indoor garden to enhance your home decor.

 There are so many lovely terrarium containers on the market now.
 Some of them are like a mini-greenhouse and some are simple glass jars.
 Terrariums are incredibly easy and fun to make.
 I made this one from a jar I found at Bed Bath and Beyond last year and I haven't had to do anything to maintain it.
-You can find my tutorial on how to make your own terrarium here.
+Check out my tutorial on how to make your own terrarium.

 Terrariums can be open or closed.
-Mine is a closed with ferns, begonia and a little moss.
-Succulents, air plants and other cacti would be more suited to open terrariums.
+Mine is closed with ferns, begonia and a little moss.
+Succulents, air plants, and other cacti would be more suited to open terrariums.
 Did you know that terrariums were originally called Wardian cases named for the London physician, Dr. Nathaniel Ward?
 I wrote a short piece about them last year.
-You can read more about Dr. Ward here.

 So there you have it.
 Three ways to use the beauty of glass in your indoor garden.
 Even if you don't grow plants, but of course you must, but if you don't, you can use cloches and terrariums to show off your non-living collections.